 Even the most mundane story can become a fun adventure if you play it right.
 But to make the story more believable, you need a quality video.
-Consider investing in good equipment if you’re going to shoot your own video, or simply leave it in the hands of professional marketing video companies.
+Consider investing in good equipment if you’re going to shoot your own video, or simply leave it in the hands of professional marketing video agencies.

 Health products can be difficult to advertise due to the delicate nature of the topics they usually deal with.
 How can you address the joint problems that come with age (looking at you, knee) in a tactful manner but without making it sound too gloomy?